Identity

 • Constructed of local building material, which means that buildings harmonise with the surrounding landscape.

-• Slatestone is dominate across much of the Lake District and is associated with the characteristic ‘drystone’ appearance of many local buildings.
+• Slatestone is dominant across much of the Lake District and is associated with the characteristic ‘drystone’ appearance of many local buildings.

 • Traditional slate roofs are ubiquitous across the Lake District and are a significant part of the character of the region.
 These tend to be low pitched with either equal or asymmetric eaves.
 The latter is often associated with a cat-slide roof over an ‘outshut’ (or lean-to).
 Traditionally, the slates become smaller closer to the ridge, laid in diminishing courses.

 • Window locations are dictated by internal layout and not necessarily symmetrical.
 Windows are generally small with deep reveals and stone mullions.
-Sash windows are common in properties from the late-18th century onwards.
+Sash windows are common in properties from the late-18th century onwards and these are well-recessed into the walls.

 • Dormers are rare, except in towns.